 You would be forgiven for concluding that keeping such obsessive close track of continuity is nothing but a nerdy pastime for people like me.
 And you’d be mostly right — I am an obsessive nerd, and the average reader needn’t concern himself with when exactly each story in a shared universe takes place in relation to each other.
 The point I’m trying to argue, however, is that writers and especially editors should know.
 They don’t have to always show their work on the page (we’ll get back to that), but they at least should know, not only to avoid major gaffes but also to enrich their stories.

 A truly shared universe is a gift of added depth in worldbuilding and characterization.
-As much as the Brevoorts of the world would insist that strict continuity is a constraint (and I’ll gladly admit it can be, if that’s the only thing one cares about), the truth is that fictional universes like Marvel’s are so popular and enduring partly because the interconnectivity of the so many disparate stories within these universes holds them all together.
+As much as there are many who would insist that strict continuity is a constraint (and I’ll gladly admit it can be, if that’s the only thing one cares about), the truth is that fictional universes like Marvel’s are so popular and enduring partly because the interconnectivity of the so many disparate stories within these universes holds them all together.
 When a book that is marketed as the flagship Avengers title appears to take place in its own bubble —but only sometimes, inconsistently, only when it’s the easy way out— the illusion of a shared universe is broken.